Ygilany/prayer-times-homebridge-trigger/HOMEBRIDGE_SETUP.md

 2. Copy the provided `homebridge/config.json` (or merge it with the generated one)
 3. Start Homebridge: `docker-compose up -d`

-**Option 2: Configure via Config UI**
+**Option 2: Configure via Config UI (Recommended)**
-1. After initial setup, go to Config UI
+1. After initial setup, go to Config UI (`http://localhost:8581`)
 2. Navigate to "Plugins" → "HttpWebHooks"
-3. Configure:
+3. Click "Add Accessory" or configure the webhook:
    - Webhook Port: `51828`
-   - Add accessory with ID: `dailyScene`
+   - Accessory ID: `dailyScene`
+   - Display Name: `Prayer Time Trigger`
+   - Type: `switch`
-   - Set target accessory: `Prayer Times Switch`
+   - Target Accessory: `Prayer Times Switch`
-   - Set target property: `On`
+   - Target Property: `On`
+   - Target Value: `true`

+**Note:** If you get errors about undefined displayName, configure the plugin through the Config UI instead of manually editing config.json.
+The UI will generate the correct format.

 ### Verify Configuration